microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

     >**Note:** To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
     >copied into the folder.
 Python will look for "k4a.dll" in Windows and "libk4a.so" in Linux.

+    >**Note:** An example of the files in _libs for Windows are:
+    >- k4a.dll
+    >- depthengine\_2\_0.dll

 2. In a powershell terminal, run the script src/python/k4a/build_wheel.ps1.
    This will create the .whl file in a build/ folder.

 ### Building using a bash script (Linux)

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file name for the k4a library MUST be libk4a.so.
+The depth engine library must be in a folder named libk4a\<ver\>, where \<ver\> is the version major.minor of the k4a library (e.g. _libs constains libk4a1.4/libdepthengine.so.2.0).

     >**Note:** To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
     >copied into the folder.
 Python will look for "k4a.dll" in Windows and "libk4a.so" in Linux.

+    >**Note:** An example of the files in _libs for Linux are:
+    >- libk4a.so, a soft link to libk4a.1.4
+    >- libk4a.so.1.4, a soft link to libk4a.1.4.0
+    >- libk4a.so.1.4.1, the k4a library
+    >- libk4a1.4/depthengine.so.2.0, the depth engine library in a sub-folder

 2. In a terminal, source the script src/python/k4a/build_wheel.csh.
    This will create the .whl file in a build/ folder.